5jt/dyalog-cookbook/manuscript/testing.md

       #.ErrorParms.returnCode←EXIT.APPLICATION_CRASHED

 In principle, `TxtToCsv` _could_ be written in purely functional style.
-References to classes and namespaces `#.HandleError`, `#.APLTreeUtils`, `#.WinFile`, `EXIT`, and `#.ErrorParms` could all be passed to it as arguments.
+References to classes and namespaces `#.HandleError`, `#.APLTreeUtils`, `#.FilesAndDirs`, `EXIT`, and `#.ErrorParms` could all be passed to it as arguments.
 If those references ever varied -- for example, if there were an alternative namespace `ReturnCodes` sometimes used instead of `EXIT` -- that might be a useful way to write `TxtToCsv`.
 But as things are, cluttering up the function's _signature_ -- its name and arguments -- with these references harms rather than helps readability.
 It is an example of the cure being worse than disease.

 You can't write _everything_ in pure functional style but the closer you stick to it, the better your code will be, and the easier to test.
 Functional style goes hand in hand with good abstractions, and ease of testing.